 IMPORTANT: NDP Regulation 14 - Public Consultation- Prior to submission to Wiltshire Council, Stanton St Quintin residents are invited to review and comment on the draft Neighbourhood Plan.
 The Plan and its associated documents can be found on this website on LE2020.
+PLEASE NOTE - The consultation period has been extended to 25 March 2021.
 Click here to access.

 Jan 2021 Addition: A new document has been added to the consultation page - Strategic Environmental Assessment.